-Pre-order “The Lion in the Shadows” today!
-Ordering options are below.
+Order “The Lion in the Shadows” today!
+Ordering options, including special subscription and book bundles, are below.

 A throng of people stood near the entrance of the Spokane Methodist Episcopal Tabernacle on Sunday, September 27, 1891.
 Inside, the church was packed, with standing room only, but it was not for the usual Sunday service.
 It was the largest funeral that Spokane had ever seen at that point in the city’s history; the funeral of its first millionaire, and wealthiest citizen.
 The names of the pallbearers who emerged from the church with the coffin could have formed a good part of Spokane’s social register, had there been such a thing: D.M.
 Drumheller, J.N.
 Glover, H.W.
 Fairweather, J.R.
 Marks, E. B. Hyde, Jacob Hoover, A.M.
 Cannon, J.J.
 Browne, J.J.
 L. Peel, M.M.
 Cowley, Martin Cooney, and Charles M. Patterson.

 He whose body lay in the coffin that these men carried had been:

 President of the Donner Lumber and Boom Co.

 President of the Spokane Falls Water Power Co.

 President of the Spokane Falls Lumber & Manufacturing Co.

 President of the Old Dominion Mining Co.